forseti-security/forseti-security/contrib/incident-response/README.md

 # Open Source Incident Response Tools

-This directory contains Terraform deployment scripts for a set of Open Source incident response and digital forensics tools.
-The first tool to be released is Timesketch and in the near future GRR (GRR Rapid Response) and Turbinia will made available as well.
+This directory contains the ALPHA release of Terraform deployment scripts for open source incident response and digital forensics tools.
+The first tool to be released is Timesketch.

-Note that these tools are primarily expert tools.
-If you have any questions on how to use the tools please reach out to the official mailing lists.
+**Note**: This is an early (alpha) release and the deployment is not fully polished yet.
+You are welcome to test it out and if you have any questions on how to use the tools please reach out to the official mailing lists as noted below.

+**Note**: This setup will add billing costs to your project.

 ## Timesketch